The mechanism of electrical conduction in glassy semiconductors: The polaron density of states depends on temperature

-The potential in Fig.~\ref{pot}(a) is {\em aperiodic} but, more importantly, it exhibits enough variation, $V_\text{C} \sim e^2/\xi \gtrsim 0.1$~eV, for the polaron (mobility) bands to become so narrow as to break up into distinct sets of vibrational levels within respective wells.
-This is similar to how core electronic orbitals in a solid do not form bands but, instead, remain localized.
-Indeed, first we note the potential around an individual charged defect is parabolic in the vicinity of its respective minimum, denote the corresponding spring constant with $k$.
+The potential exhibits enough variation, $V_\text{C} \sim e^2/\xi \gtrsim 0.1$~eV, for the polaron (mobility) bands to become so narrow as to break up into distinct sets of vibrational levels within respective wells.
+(This is similar to how core electronic orbitals in a solid do not form bands but, instead, remain localized.)
+That the potential is aperiodic will only enhance the localization.
+In setting up a systematic argument, we first note that the potential around an individual charged defect is parabolic in the vicinity of its respective minimum, denote the corresponding spring constant with $k$.
 Thus the vibrational quantum number $n$ for motion in {\em one} spatial direction is limited from above, $n \leqslant n_\text{max}$ so that $\hbar \omega_s n_\text{max} = C V^\ddagger$, where $V^\ddagger$ is the altitude of the lowest saddle point relative to the bottom of the well, $\omega_s = (k/m_s)^{1/2}$, $m_s$ the soliton's mass, and $C \approx 2$ is a numerical constant.
-The latter constant specifies, by construction, how much the parabolic approximation exceeds the actual potential near the saddle point: $k (\xi/2)^2/2 = C V^\ddagger$, see Fig.~\ref{pot}(b).
+The latter constant specifies, by construction, how much the parabolic approximation exceeds the actual potential near the saddle point: $k (\xi/2)^2/2 \equiv C V^\ddagger$, see Fig.~\ref{pot}(b).
 The total number of the vibrational states for {\em three}-dimensional motion is approximately $n_\text{max}^3/6$.
 To estimate the value of $V^\ddagger$ above which every polaron band must cross classically forbidden regions, we require that the number of bands $(\xi/a)^3$ be less than $n_\text{max}^3/6$.
 The mass of the soliton is significantly lower than the atomic mass $m_a$, because a displacement of the soliton over a lattice spacing implies a much smaller displacement, $d_L$ or so, for an actual atom~\cite{LW, RevModPhys.60.781}: $m_s = (d_L/a)^2 m_a$.
 The length $d_L$, often called the Lindemann length~\cite{L_Lindemann}, is the displacement at the mechanical stability edge of a solid.
 We set $C=2$, for concreteness, to obtain: